Cook LookupCook Lookup

 What internal temperature should lamb chops reach?

 USDA recommends lamb reach 145°F with a 3-minute rest for whole cuts.
-Like beef, lamb chops are whole-muscle cuts where bacteria only lives on the surface — searing kills it.
+Like beef, lamb chops are whole-muscle cuts where bacteria only lives on the surface and searing kills it.
 Medium-rare (135°F) is the most popular doneness for lamb and is widely considered safe.
 Lamb fat solidifies and becomes waxy when overcooked, so don't go past medium.
+Place your thermometer in from the side and avoid the bone for false readings.
+Lamb chops are small and it's easy to hit the bone so be aware of this when probing.

 What are the doneness temperatures for lamb chops?